-A trip away with your team should not be planned with haste.
+A company retreat with your team should not be planned with haste.
 You want it to be meaningful and motivational.
 So before you print those “Company Retreat” fliers for mass distribution around the office, read on and maybe reconsider what you’re actually offering.

 The retreat itself is already a perk of the job and should be orchestrated with a work-play balance.
 Inciting honest conversations and interactions is key, but you shouldn’t replicate the office.
 You want fun and recreation within a professional realm.